-Content warning: this article contains reference to racist depictions of Aboriginal Australians.
+Content warning: this article contains reference to racist depictions of First Nations people.

 Most of us grew up reading fairy tales adapted from the European tradition: stories of kings, queens and princesses set in palaces and forests, such as Cinderella, Snow White, Beauty and the Beast.
 But what about the history of Australian fairy tales?